Villy-P/CPP-Monopoly/README.md

 Finally, we stop if the player cannot afford the property.

-If all these tests fail, we increase the number of houses on that property
+If all these tests fail, we increase the number of houses on that property Then we call the `reduceMoney()` method.
+This method is extremely complicated, so I'll go over it later.